Emma by AXA users can enjoy 90-day free sports care protection

 Support customers to build strong physique with exercise to fight pandemic

-HONG KONG SAR - Media OutReach - 6 January 2022 - AXA Hong Kong supports customers to achieve their health goals and fight the pandemic with strong physique in 2022.
+HONG KONG, Jan.
+6, 2022 /PRNewswire/ -- AXA Hong Kong supports customers to achieve their health goals and fight the pandemic with strong physique in 2022.
 Emma by AXA, our all-in-one insurance & health services platform, is now offering "Free AXA SportCare Programme" to the public.
-From now until 28 February 2022, all Hong Kong residents aged 18 to 80 can enjoy 90-day complimentary protection for accidents arising from playing any sports in a non-professional capacity[1] , including home workouts, by downloading Emma by AXA app and completing a simple registration.
+From now until 28 February 2022, all Hong Kong residents aged 18 to 80 can enjoy 90-day complimentary protection for accidents arising from playing any sports in a non-professional capacity[1], including home workouts, by downloading Emma by AXA app and completing a simple registration.
 Each eligible registrant can add up to 4 family members[2] aged between 6 months and 80 years old for the same protection.
 Limited quotas are available on a first-come-first-serve basis.

 Key benefits of the "Free AXA SportCare Programme":